nournahtay/BiomarkerDiscovery-Hackbio/Stage 2/Stage 2: The Gene Expression Interpretation & Downstream Functional Enrichment Analysis of Glioblastoma.md

 ## **The Top 3 Pathways**

 ### Pathway 1: RNA Metabolism Regulation
 In glioblastoma, RNA metabolism is notably disrupted, impacting tumor growth and treatment resistance.
 Abnormal RNA processing, including faulty splicing and modifications, results in defective proteins that drive tumor progression.
 GBM cells often exhibit abnormal alternative splicing, which affects crucial cellular processes and promotes malignancy.
 Additionally, altered RNA modifications can influence mRNA stability and translation, further contributing to tumor aggressiveness.
-Non-coding RNAs, such as microRNAs and long non-coding RNAs, are also deregulated, affecting gene expression and chromatin structure.
-(Dong & Cui, 2019).
+Non-coding RNAs, such as microRNAs and long non-coding RNAs, are also deregulated, affecting gene expression and chromatin structure. _(Dong & Cui, 2019)_

 ### Pathway 2: RNA Biosynthesis Regulation
 RNA biosynthesis involves transcription of pre-mRNA, which undergoes multiple post-transcriptional modifications, including splicing.
 Splicing removes introns and joins exons, resulting in mature mRNA that is translated into proteins.
-Kim et al. highlight aberrant RNA splicing in glioblastoma, focusing on the role of the SON protein, which influences the splicing machinery—an essential component of RNA biosynthesis.
-(Kim et al., 2021)
+Kim et al. highlight aberrant RNA splicing in glioblastoma, focusing on the role of the SON protein, which influences the splicing machinery—an essential component of RNA biosynthesis. _(Kim et al., 2021)_

 ### Pathway 3: Regulation of Transcription by RNA Polymerase II
 RNA Polymerase II transcribes DNA into mRNA in eukaryotic cells, and its regulation ensures genes are expressed appropriately.
 In glioblastoma, G9a enhances the transcription of the TCF12 gene by activating p-STAT3, which recruits RNA Polymerase II to its target promoters.
 This boosts the transcription of genes involved in tumor progression and radio-resistance.
-By modulating chromatin accessibility via histone modification, G9a indirectly controls Pol II's efficiency in transcribing oncogenic genes, contributing to glioblastoma's aggressive nature and linking epigenetic regulation to Pol II-driven gene expression.
-(Li et al., 2023)
+By modulating chromatin accessibility via histone modification, G9a indirectly controls Pol II's efficiency in transcribing oncogenic genes, contributing to glioblastoma's aggressive nature and linking epigenetic regulation to Pol II-driven gene expression. _(Li et al., 2023)_

 #### **Citations:**